ding256/Machine-Learning-and-AI-in-Pac-Man/README.md

-# pacman-project over
+# Pacman Project
-The Berkeley Pacman Project
+The Berkeley Pacman Project.
 Applying all sorts of different machine learning and AI algorithms to the game of pacman.

 The Pac-Man projects were developed for UC Berkeley's artificial intelligence course, CS 188.
 It requires applying an array of AI techniques to playing Pac-Man.
 However, these projects don't focus on building AI for video games.
 Instead, they focus on foundational AI concepts, such as informed state-space search, probabilistic inference, and reinforcement learning.
 These concepts underly real-world application areas such as natural language processing, computer vision, and robotics.